tsaarni/devenvs/logstash/apps/socket-wrapper/README.md

 ## Description

-This is a simple example of an `LD_PRELOAD`-based socket wrapper library that allows settubg the DSCP (Differentiated Services Code Point) value for outgoing packets.
+This is a simple example of an `LD_PRELOAD`-based socket wrapper library that allows setting the DSCP (Differentiated Services Code Point) value for outgoing packets.

 ## Usage